jakemmarsh/react-tour-guide/README.md

 react-tour-guide [![npm version](https://badge.fury.io/js/react-tour-guide.svg)](http://badge.fury.io/js/react-tour-guide)
 ==========================================================================================================================

 A ReactJS mixin to give new users a popup-based tour of your application.
+An example can be seen [here](http://jakemmarsh.com/react-tour-guide/).

 ---